 Strategies for coping with stress

-If you think stress could be affecting your health, there are some excellent strategies you can use to help you manage your stress levels that help improve your health and vitality.
+If you think stress could be affecting your health, there are some excellent strategies and coping skills you can use to help you manage your stress levels that help improve your health and vitality.
 These include:

-Relaxation Techniques: The use of relaxation techniques can also help reduce excessive stress.
-Yoga, tai chi, meditation, massage to reduce muscle tension, progressive muscle relaxation to help with sleep, or even a soothing, relaxing hobby may help you manage your stress levels more effectively.
+Relaxation Techniques: The use of stress management techniques can also help reduce excessive stress.
+Yoga, tai chi, meditation, massage to reduce muscle tension, progressive muscle relaxation to help with sleep, or even a soothing, relaxing hobby may help you manage your stress more effectively.

 Talk to Someone: It has been repeatedly demonstrated that talking about your difficulties with someone can help.
-Find someone you can trust, a family member, friend or trained healthcare professional (like a psychologist or counselor).
-Talking to someone may help you find a solution to your problem and can often help you feel like you can cope.
+Find someone you can trust when you fee overwhelmed, a family member, friend or mental health professional (like a psychologist or counsellor).
+Talking to someone about your everyday stress may help you find a solution to your problem and can often help you feel like you can cope.

-Natural Medicines: If you think that stress could be adversely affecting your health, using natural supplements to support your stress-coping mechanisms may help to restore your well-being and get you back to feeling energetic, healthy and happy.
+Natural Medicines: If you think that stress could be adversely affecting your health, using natural supplements to support your stress-coping mechanisms and nervous system may help to restore your well-being and get you back to feeling energetic, healthy and happy.
 We can also test your stress hormones and assess your cortisol levels as these can impact your digestive health and block weight loss as well.